Bikeman868/NPL/docs/SYNTAX.md

 containg a newline character.
 Similarly you can use `\r`, `\t` and `\f`.

 - **date** literals are rare in code, but maybe useful in unit tests.
-For places where you need them, date variables can be initialized with a string that conforms to ISO-8601.
+For places where you need them, date variables can be initialized with a string that conforms to RFC 3339.

 - **boolean** literals must use the reserved words `true` and `false`.